DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2025-09-25-application-sharing-content-changes.md

 ### Locating users in the application sharing flow

-We added the [heading caption](https://design-system.service.gov.uk/styles/headings/#:~:text=%3C/h3%3E-,Headings%20with%20captions,-Sometimes%20you%20may)to each H1 in the application sharing flow so that users can see that they are setting preferences for application sharing and not their applications in general.
+We added the [heading caption](https://design-system.service.gov.uk/styles/headings/#:~:text=%3C/h3%3E-,Headings%20with%20captions,-Sometimes%20you%20may) to each H1 in the application sharing flow so that users can see that they are setting preferences for application sharing and not their applications in general.

 ### Fee-funded courses confusion